seefelke/RAG-system/README.md

 ### Frontend Sprint 2

 Added visualisation for last run as well as last 10 runs.
 Also added inference time and evaluation time stats.

+### Frontend Final

+Added retrieved context to queries for better debugging and beautification of components.